amd/quark-documentation/docs/onnx/appendix_full_quant_config_features.rst

          ONNX model inference during fast finetuning.
 Optional values are "cpu" and "cuda:0".
 The default value is "cpu".
       -  **FixedSeed**: (Int) Seed for random data generator, that makes the fast finetuned results could be reproduced.
+The default value is 1705472343.
       -  **DataSize**: (Int) Specifies the size of the data used for finetuning.
 Its recommended setting the batch size of the data to 1 in the data reader to ensure counting the size accurately.
 It